kutsan/config/README.md

 ### [prettier](https://github.com/prettier/prettier)

-Use as is in your `prettier.config.js`,
+Use as is in your `prettier.config.js`.

 ```javascript
 module.exports = require('@kutsan/config/prettier')
 ```

-or override rules with spread operator, since [`prettier` doesn't support `extends` mechanic](https://github.com/prettier/prettier/issues/3146) at the present time.
+In order to override rules, use spread operator.

 ```javascript
 module.exports = {